-Don’t let the fact that the Magestic Plaza is a Best Western fool you.
+Don’t let the fact that the Majestic Plaza is a Best Western fool you.
 This upscale property is elegant and located just a couple of kilometers from the Charles Bridge.
-The rooms are somewhat rustic, yet elegant, comfortable and clean.
+The rooms are somewhat rustic, yet elegant, comfortable, and clean.
 Staying here will also get a complimentary champagne breakfast buffet.
-Checkout TripAdvisor for the best prices for your travel dates.

 Questions, suggestions?
 Let us know in the comments!
 Note that this itinerary is more of a high-level guide to help you plan a perfect route through the above 4 countries.
 We go into more specific recommendations within our city travel guides.